omega-gg/VBML/doc/index.md

 # VBML - Backend index

 This VBML file is the index that declares a set of backends and their core functionalities.
-That's often the entry point for a Semantic Player that provides a set of backends dedicated to access video resources on the Internet.
+That's often the Semantic Player entry point that provides a set of backends dedicated to access video resources on the Internet.

 ## Template